Gysin maps, duality and Schubert classes: Abstract

 \section{Abstract}

-We establish a Gysin formula for Schubert bundles and a strong version of the duality theorem in Schubert calculus on Grassmann bundles.
-We then combine them to compute the fundamental classes of Schubert bundles in Grassmann bundles, which yields a new proof of the Giambelli formula for vector bundles.
+We establish a Gysin formula for Kempf--Laksov flag bundles and we prove a duality theorem for Grassmann bundles.
+We then combine them to study Schubert bundles, their push-forwards and fundamental classes.